View Details Explore Now →

 Practice Insight: A Case Study

 The Smith Family Farm: A dairy farm in Devon experienced a devastating outbreak of foot-and-mouth disease in 2025.
-The farm's livestock insurance policy covered the cost of culling and disposal of the infected animals, as well as lost income during the quarantine period.
+The farm's livestock Insurance Policy covered the cost of culling and disposal of the infected animals, as well as lost income during the quarantine period.
 Without this insurance, the farm would have faced financial ruin and the Smiths' retirement plans would have been severely jeopardized.
-The farm had comprehensive livestock insurance policy from a reputable UK insurer.
+The farm had comprehensive livestock Insurance Policy from a reputable UK Insurer.

 Expert's Take